top of page

 Star Rating: 4.6 Stars

 Summary: The Grand Ole Opry is country music’s most sacred stage.
-It's a venue that a lot of musicians dream of playing.
-This book pulls back the curtain on its legendary performances, behind the scenes drama and a enduring legacy that lasts in American music.
+It's a venue that many musicians dream of playing.
+This book pulls back the curtain on its legendary performances, behind-the-scenes drama, and an enduring legacy that lasts in American music.

 Why I Like This Book:

-• Captures the heart and soul of country music.
+• It captures the heart and soul of country music.

-• Writes about both the triumph and tragedy.
+• It writes about both triumph and tragedy.

-• Essential reading for fans of Nashville’s history.
+• It’s essential reading for fans of Nashville’s history.

 Summary - Legendary Music Venues Discovered in Books